Economy of the United States: Demographic shift

 Labor mobility has also been important to the capacity of the American economy to adapt to changing conditions.
-When immigrants flooded labor markets on the East Coast, many workers moved inland, often to farmland waiting to be tilled.
-Similarly, economic opportunities in industrial, northern cities attracted black Americans from southern farms in the first half of the 20th century, in what was known as the Great Migration.
+When labor markets on the East Coast received a major influx of immigrants, many workers moved inland, often to farmland waiting to be tilled.
+Similarly, economic opportunities in industrial, northern cities attracted Black Americans from southern farms in the first half of the 20th century, in what was known as the Great Migration.

 In the United States, the corporation has emerged as an association of owners, known as stockholders, who form a business enterprise governed by a complex set of rules and customs.
 Brought on by the process of mass production, corporations, such as General Electric, have been instrumental in shaping the United States.
 Today in the era of globalization, American investors and corporations have influence all over the world.
 The American government is also included among the major investors in the American economy.
 Government investments have been directed towards public works of scale (such as from the Hoover Dam), military-industrial contracts, and the financial industry.

 Aging

 The U.S. population is aging, which has significant economic implications for GDP growth, productivity, innovation, inequality, and national debt, according to several studies.
 The average worker in 2019 was aged 42, vs. 38 in 2000.
 By 2030, about 59% of adults over 16 will be in the labor force, vs. 62% in 2015.
 One study estimated that aging since 2000 has reduced productivity between 0.25% and 0.7% per year.
 Since GDP growth is a function of productivity (output per worker) and the number of workers, both trends slow the GDP growth rate.
 Older workers save more, which pushes interests rates down, offsetting some of the GDP growth reduction but reducing the Federal Reserve's ability to address a recession by lowering interest rates.
-Means of addressing the aging trend include immigration (which theoretically brings in younger workers) and higher fertility rates, which can be encouraged by incentives to have more children (e.g., tax breaks, subsidies, and more generous paid leave).
+Means of addressing the aging trend include immigration (which may bring in younger workers) and higher fertility rates, which can be encouraged by incentives to have more children (e.g., tax breaks, subsidies, and more generous paid leave).

 The Congressional Budget Office estimated in May 2019 that mandatory spending (e.g., Medicare, Medicaid, and Social Security) will continue growing relative to the size of the economy (GDP) as the population ages.
 The population aged 65 or older is projected to rise by one-third from 2019–2029.
 Mandatory program spending (outlays) in 2019 were 12.7% of GDP and are projected to average 14.4% GDP from 2025–2029.